KristofarStavrev/huggingface_model_deployment/README.md

 - [ ] FOR FUTURE IMPROVEMENTS: Deploy in AWS - EC2 or ECS
 - [ ] FOR FUTURE IMPROVEMENTS: Terraform/Ansible for infrastructure
-- [ ] FOR FUTURE IMPROVEMENTS: Model tracking, drift, automated retraining
+- [ ] FOR FUTURE IMPROVEMENTS: Model tracking, data drift tracking, automated retraining
 - [ ] FOR FUTURE IMPROVEMENTS: Airflow/Dagster/Argo

 ## What to focus for the logging
-For an LLM, you should log:
-Requests & Responses: Input prompts, model predictions, confidence Latency & Performance Metrics: How long inference takes User Feedback (if applicable): User ratings or corrections to detect bad responses.
+User Feedback/User ratings or corrections to detect bad responses.
-Token Usage: Number of tokens per request.
-Data Distribution: Track changes in the type of data (distribution) the model is processing.
-Last 3 points could be useful to detect data/model drift

-With Grafana:
-Visualize metrics from Prometheus (LLM response time, API errors).
-Display logs from Loki (structured logs, request details).
-Set alerts (e.g., notify if the model response time is slow)?

 ## Tests coverage report
 ![Tests coverage report](docs/img/tests-coverage-report.png)